mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 dcos registry activate
 ```

 The `registry activate` command uses the default options, which are **NOT recommended** if you are installing in a production environment.
-Please read through the rest of the sections to creation an options file, and then activate the package registry by executing:
+Read through the rest of the sections to creation an options file, and then activate the package registry by executing:

 ```bash
 dcos registry activate --options=<custom-options-file>
 ```

 # Configuration
-If you have a config file from one of the previous installations, you can skip this section and continue to the next section of installing the package-registry.
+If you have a configuration file from one of the previous installations, you can skip this section and continue to the next section of installing the package-registry.

 Package registry can be configured with the following options during deployment: